-One thing I’m not a fan of in American Mary is something that I find detracts from a lot of horror (as well as other genres) that goes for the rape-revenge angle: the perceived necessity to have to show an actual onscreen assault/rape in order for the revenge to be totally justified in the eyes of the audience.
+One thing I’m not a fan of in American Mary is something I find detracts from a lot of horror (as well as other genres) that goes for the rape-revenge angle: the perceived necessity to have to show an actual onscreen assault/rape in order for the revenge to be totally justified in the eyes of the audience.
 It’s not full-on graphic, yet still we’ve GOT TO SEE THE GIRL GETTING HUMPED AS SHE IS DRUGGED AND CAN’T DO A THING!
-Might as well see it graphically because it’s still highly disturbing, there’s still enough graphicness to what’s shown to make it disturbing.
+Might as well see it graphically because it’s still highly disturbing, there’s still enough explicit, graphic detail to what’s shown to make it disturbing.

 What I do enjoy is the story itself, the plot – Mary is a vulnerable young woman trying hard to get herself through medical school, she has the smarts and the charisma and certainly the work ethic to make it to the top of the surgical world.
 Then, she’s taken advantage of by people who are meant to be looking out for her, and instead they’re basically luring her in the whole time like some piece of meat, some toy they can use for their own enjoyment simply because she is a vulnerable young woman, a girl in financial trouble who can’t afford to rock the boat or anything like that.
 So it’s got dramatic elements to it, this is a situation we know all too well.

-I just feel as if they could’ve easily done well with the story and not resorted to the bit of graphic imagery concerning Mary’s sexual assault.
+They could’ve easily done well with the story and not resorted to the bit of graphic imagery concerning Mary’s sexual assault.
 There didn’t need to be such an outright display of rape for us to understand what happened.
 It just continues a trend that rape-revenge sub-genre films seem unwilling to buck overall; some films avoid it, most fall right into the pitfall.
 I wish so badly the Soska Sisters, as female filmmakers, hadn’t went and showed as much as they did.
 Alas, I’m not the filmmaker, they are, and it’s what they wanted to show in that scene.

 Me, I don’t feel like we need to actually see the rape.
 There doesn’t need to be a graphic display of assault for a woman to get revenge for what’s happened.
-I think that’s an overarching metaphor in films that applies to how we see rape in reality: rape in our society seems only to be rape if there is complete physical evidence and the rape is reported immediately and the details are all fleshed out for everyone to see, just as these films HAVE to show the rape or else NO THEY CANNOT HAVE THEIR VENGEANCE!
+That’s an overarching metaphor in films that applies to how we see rape in reality: rape in our society seems only to be rape if there is complete physical evidence and the rape is reported immediately and the details are all fleshed out for everyone to see, just as these films HAVE to show the rape or else NO THEY CANNOT HAVE THEIR VENGEANCE!

 There’s an element of American Mary that I do feel sort of edges away from a lot of the trends concerning rape-revenge.

-I love how Mary (Katharine Isabelle), while aided a little in capturing the man who raped her, basically executes her revenge on her own.
+I love how Mary (Katharine Isabelle), while aided a little in capturing the man who raped her, basically executes revenge on her own.
 She does not need a man to take revenge for her, she can do it on her own.
 This is the sign of true empowerment if we’re going to talk about feminist horror films.
-I think that a true feminist horror, especially one that involves the rape-revenge sub-genre, must have the woman be the ultimate hero, or the ultimate killer, whatever you want.
+A true feminist horror, especially one that involves the rape-revenge sub-genre, must have the woman be the ultimate hero, or the ultimate killer, whatever you want.
 But bottom line is, the female character must take matters into her own hands and not rely on the shining white knight to ride in like SO MANY other horrors – even ones that pose to be different, claiming their female characters are more developed than other horrors, still seem to be relegated to a universe where the man can be the only one to seek revenge and it is the woman who suffers both the rape/the inability of being able to save herself/claim revenge.
 At least American Mary doesn’t full-on lay waste to the idea it is a feminist horror.
 By having Mary become such an aggressive woman, lusting after her revenge, once the assault happens, this movie really does well as a film I can at least call partly feminist.

 Another thing that pisses me off when I see people complaining about this movie online is how some seem to think it’s unrealistic that Mary would up and change all of a sudden, such a stark contrast from who she was pre-rape to who she became afterwards.